santoshreddy254/easy_augment/README.md

 * M.Sc Deebul Nair                - https://github.com/deebuls

-Distributed under the MLP license.
+Distributed under the MPL license.
 See ``LICENSE`` for more information.